vippsas/vipps-login-api/vipps-login-api.md

 3) The Client will receive the ID Token and Access Token by polling the token endpoint to get a response with the tokens.
 4) Token can be used by the Client to retrieve information about the user through the `userinfo` endpoint, this response will also contain the consents that are approved/declined by the user.

+Requesting on behalf consents for merchant is also available for [Vipps login from phone number with redirect to browser](#redirect-to-browser), by adding scope delegatedConsents to the initial request (1).

 #### Call by call

 0. Before all this, the merchant has fetched the openid configuration from the well-known endpoint and cached it.